VCW Tenants & Committee members 2015-19:

-Peter Mc Donald is also active in Transition Valley 473 and various other community projects.
+Peter Mc Donald leads the Community Bike Workshop.
 Peter has had a longtime involvement in cycling as an advocate, as well as a cyclist.
-He leads the VCW Bike Workshop and Library .
+He s also active in Transition Valley 473 and various other community projects.

-Steve Ward, electric and recumbent bicycle enthusiast.
-Steve also operates the Valley Anvil and since March 2016 has carried out a number of electric bike conversions and repairs.
+Steve Ward, aka Captain Bikeheart, electric and recumbent bicycle enthusiast.
+Steve also operates a welding workshop (previously known as the Valley Anvil) and since March 2016 has carried out a number of electric bike conversions and repairs.
 He has also provided basic light engineering support for others working in the Valley Community Workspace.
 One-off unusual projects have also been completed, such as building a trike-balancebike for a special needs child, and a blender bike for WellSouth.
 It has been a time of developing skills and ideaswhich can be used for more varied work in the future.

 Steve has a varied background including designing and building a house with a stand-alone power system, setting up and operating remote power systems for the Department of Conservation, as a teacher for Red Cross, ambulance officer team leader for Alpine Search and Rescue working across the South Westland and Mt Cook areas.
 He is also a qualified automotive engineer, and has been involved in both light engineering and building design and construction.
 Steve lives in North East Valley with his partner, Kaitrin Mc Mullan, and her extended family.